 2. Schedule Social Media Posts

-If you’re still undecided about which type of Facebook account to setup, here’s the feature that may make Facebook Pages the winner – scheduled posts.
-This feature gives you the ability to schedule posts and events for future days and times.
+Scheduling posts is now a feature in both types of Facebook accounts – Pages and Groups This feature gives you the ability to schedule posts and events for future days and times.
 This can be really useful if you have planned content that you want to drip feed on Facebook at certain intervals or on particular dates.
 Scheduling out all those posts can be an afternoon’s full of work but then you can step away and let it post.
 Please note that at this time, I’m not aware of a scheduling capability being part of Twitter*, Instagram or LinkedIn.

 Note: Facebook has announced that they will add scheduled posts to Facebook Groups.
 Look for that feature coming soon.